Continually asked about the adventures of my sailing journey, building a boat, and living on a boat for 21 years, so this is the first chapter.

 Six months after building commenced, a chance meeting throws me into this dream, which soon engulfs our lives and almost every waking hour.

 Is it delusional or optimistic in believing that building a boat would take only 6 months and cost only AUD$10,000 (a lot of money back then)?
-Through a lot of blood, sweat, and tears – maybe not so much on the tears – you start to live a very different story.
+Through a lot of blood, sweat, and tears – not so much of the tears – your life morphs into a very different story.

 A little background

 Thinking of building a boat?
-Don’t do it, but don’t let me put you off – if you don’t try, you won’t know what it’s like, right?
+Don’t do it, but don’t let me put you off.
+If you don’t try, you won’t know what’s involved, right?

 Building a boat is just like excavating a massive-sized cavernous hole, whimsically throwing dollars into this endless void then lighting a fire to it all for good measure.
 Dramatic?
 Maybe.